traubensaft21/website_spammer/README.md

 of the script.
 This is a theoretical script of mine that is supposed to highlight a defensive strategy to counter such phishing sites.
 It is a demonstration of how this kind of injection could possibly help disorient stolen sets of data.

+The libraries you need to install for the script in order to work are in "website_spammer_install.txt" [In CMD type "pip install -r website_spammer_install.txt"].